 As people join LinkedIn, I want to share a tip that takes very little time and will help get attention on LinkedIn on BOTH mobile and web!

 Your profile headline is the line of copy that shows up right under your name on your LinkedIn profile.
 I’m sure you’ve seen this but most people use their headline to write in their job title and company.
 For example, Attorney at Smith Law Firm.
 You might see others use it to write what they do (like me) or a quote they like.
 Some people even leave it blank but I ask even if you don’t use this tip, please don’t leave your headline blank.
 I’ll tell you more on that in the next paragraph.

 Now that you know what the headline is, let’s move onto why your LinkedIn is so important and why you absolutely need to have one.

 Why is your LinkedIn headline important?

 So what is the best way to write a headline for LinkedIn?
-Well, we have two versions that are very important to keep in mind.

 I hope this helps!
 Now it’s time to start writing your LinkedIn headline.

 Do you have a cool LinkedIn headline or a tip to help people create one?
 Please share it in the comments or join the GMI Rocket Slack channel and discuss it there!